 • Sexual penetration of a child under the age of 16 (section 45 of the Crimes Act)

 With new gross violence charges and legislation the Court and Judges are imposing much heavier sentences for crimes of violence.
-The Victorian gross violence legislation involves circumstances where there can be minimum mandatory sentencing of 4 years in prison regardless of whether you have have ever been in trouble before.
+The Victorian gross violence legislation involves circumstances where there can be minimum mandatory sentencing of 4 years in prison regardless of whether you have ever been in trouble before.

 Often people are innocent of assault charges but end up charged because they won the fight